Desk Detox Yoga (30 min)

 A short and simple sequence for a healthy spine

 This is a short and basic sequence of yoga postures to help one insert movement into one's working day.
-Pick the postures most needed and do them right at the desk!
-Meet work goals and deadlines with a calm, steady mind and a healthy, mobile spine.
+The postures can be done right at your desk!
+Meet work goals and life with a calm, steady mind and a healthy, mobile spine.

 Wambui Njuguna-Räisänen took her first yoga class when she was 16.
 It proved to be the therapy she needed during rigorous, professional dance training.
 She continued to practice different types of yoga throughout college and graduate school.